ajp/npm_setup/README.md

 Choose option 'i' to install.

-The options prompt can be skipped by passing the desired option directly to the run.sh script.
+The options prompt can be skipped by passing the desired option directly to the `bin/run` script.
-For example, executing "./run.sh i" will execute the install.
+For example, executing "bin/run i" will execute the install.

 # Versioning